playwright-community/eslint-plugin-playwright/docs/rules/expect-expect.md

 ### `additionalAssertFunctionNames`

 An array of function names to treat as assertion functions.
 Only standalone functions are supported.
 Configure globally acceptable assert function names using [the global setting](../global-settings.md).
-The rule's option is recommended to be used at a module level to add module-specific assert function names.
+You can also customize assert function names per-file.
 For example:

 ```ts
 /* eslint playwright/expect-expect: ["error", { "additionalAssertFunctionNames": ["assertScrolledToBottom"] }] */